Marko Maroši

 Marko Maroši (born 23 October 1993) is a Slovak professional footballer who plays as a goalkeeper for club Port Vale.

 Maroši represented Slovakia at under-21 level, though he began his career in English non-League football with Barnoldswick Town.
 He turned professional at Wigan Athletic in 2013, though he did not play a competitive game for the club before he joined Doncaster Rovers on a free transfer in August 2014.
 He played 95 league and cup games in five years, helping the club to win promotion out of League Two in the 2016–17 season.
 He moved on to Coventry City in May 2019 and was named on the PFA Team of the Year for the 2019–20 campaign as Coventry won the League One title.
-He played 20 Championship games and was sold on to Shrewsbury Town in June 2021.
+He played 20 Championship games and was sold to Shrewsbury Town in June 2021.
 He played 147 matches in three seasons at Shrewsbury.
-He spent the first half of the 2024–25 season with Plymouth Argyle and then spent the second part of the campaign at Cambridge United.
-He joined Port Vale in June 2025.
+He spent the first half of the 2024–25 season with Plymouth Argyle, and then the second half with Cambridge United.
+He joined Port Vale in June 2025, though was soon dropped from the first team and loaned out to Tranmere Rovers in February 2026.

 Early and personal life

 Marko Maroši was born on 23 October 1993 in Michalovce, Slovakia.
 He played for local side Strážske at the age of ten, leaving after three years with his family to live in Burnley, England.
 He played youth football for Pendle Forest.
-He studied for an Advanced Diploma in Public Services at Burnley College and trained with the college's football academy.
+He attended Sir John Thursby Community College where he completed his GCSEs.
+He then went on to study at Burnley College for an Advanced Diploma in Public Services at Burnley College and trained with the college's football academy.

 Maroši was married with one daughter in 2024.